-To be frank, most governance is non-partisan, and it’s unfortunate that the theater of mass media has aggravated our capacity to politicize even relatively neutral policy.
+To be frank, most governance is non-partisan, and it’s unfortunate that the theater of mass media has increased our capacity to politicize even relatively neutral policy.
 But that’s another discussion.
-Copyright law is grounded in the earliest principles of the new nation, it has been wildly successful on balance, and it empowers some of our favorite products.
+Copyright law is grounded in the earliest principles of the new nation, it has been wildly successful on balance, and it yields some of our favorite products.
 There’s a reason copyright historically enjoys strong bi-partisan support and stands apart from other, far more contentious issues.
-If nothing else, amid the chaos and angst we’re now enduring on so many policy matters, copyright is actually kind of a nice legislative oasis where Republicans and Democrats can and should be friends.
+If nothing else, amid the chaos and angst we’re now enduring on so many policy matters, copyright is actually kind of a nice legislative oasis where Republicans and Democrats can, and should, be friends.

 Realistic Proposals to Amend Copyright Law are Not “Maximalist”